 The map below shows winter–spring rainfall during La Niña years is generally above average (decile 8 or higher, indicated by the blue shading) across northern and central Australia.
-Some of this is often from heavier rainfalls in October and November associated with an early start to the northern wet season in La Niña years.
+Some heavier rainfalls in October and November are associated with an early start to the northern wet season in La Niña years.

 Winter–spring rainfall is not the exact opposite of the corresponding El Niño impact.
 Northeast Tasmania, northern Victoria, and eastern parts of South Australia show a tendency towards wet conditions in La Niña years, similar in strength to the El Niño tendency towards dry conditions in El Niño years.
 For northern South Australia and northern Queensland, the La Niña response is stronger than the El Niño response.

-The effect of La Niña events on winter–spring rainfall is limited for coastal areas of Victoria and New South Wales, extending almost to Fraser Island in southern Queensland.
-The reasons for the lack of a consistent response of winter–spring rainfall to El Niño and La Niña events for the coastal areas of New South Wales and southern Queensland are the subject of current research, but it should be noted that rainfall in these parts often arises from the lifting of on-shore air streams as they flow over the Great Dividing Range.
+The effect of La Niña events on winter–spring rainfall is limited for coastal areas of Victoria and New South Wales, extending to Fraser Island in southern Queensland.
+The reasons for the inconsistent response of winter–spring rainfall to El Niño and La Niña events for the coastal areas of New South Wales and southern Queensland are the subject of current research.
+Rainfall in these parts often arises from the lifting of on-shore air streams as they flow over the Great Dividing Range.
 A lot of the month to month and year to year rainfall variability from these airstreams seems to be due to the chaotic nature of the mid-latitude weather systems, which form a major feature of the weather and climate patterns of southern and central Australia.

 La Niña years tend to see cooler than average daytime temperatures across most of mainland Australia south of the tropics, particularly during the second half of the year.
 Due to increased cloud cover and hence warmer nights, regions of southern New South Wales and northern Victoria can experience less frost days.

 Generally, La Niña's impact on Australian summer rainfall (Figure 2) is relatively less than the winter–spring impact.
-This is especially the case over Tasmania, SA, the NT and WA which have large areas of deciles 5 and 6 (shaded white).
+This is especially the case over Tasmania, SA, the NT and WA which have large areas of close to average rainfall (deciles 5 and 6, shaded white).
 Like the winter–spring period, the impact from La Niña is more widespread and intense during summer than the corresponding impact from El Niño.